Materials-Consortia/OPTIMADE/optimade.rst

 The API implementation MAY provide other entry types than the ones standardized in this specification, but such entry types MUST be prefixed by a database-provider-specific prefix.

 Only the properties marked as REQUIRED in section `Entry list`_ MUST be present in the response.
-The query parameter *response_fields* is used by the client to request OPTIONAL properties to be included in the response, see Section `Entry Listing URL Query Parameters`_.
+The query parameter :query-param:`response_fields` is used by the client to request OPTIONAL properties to be included in the response, see Section `Entry Listing URL Query Parameters`_.

 Entry Listing URL Query Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~